Debugging

 Turn on strict and warnings

-The very first thing you must always check when debugging your code is whether the strict and warnings pragmata are turned on.
+Whenever debugging code, make sure the strict and warnings pragmata are turned on.

 use strict;